jackmuva/vimnotion/README.md

   - sqlite with full-text search, indexed db with incremental sync
   - in sqlite, keep a json string with directory structure;
   this will work as we can search by name client-side and search grep server-side/indexed-db
-  - actually i may go with mongodb with the same strategy
 - markdown renderer
   - ability to link pages, insert images, embed videos
   - how do we keep images private (to research)